fbjornstrup/Crashes-New-York/pages/home.md

 ![New York Boroughs](ny2.gif)

 *Watch out in Queens, as they rank highest in number of crashes!
-Consider going to Bronx, for a more relaxed environment.*
+Consider going to Staten Island, for a more relaxed environment.*

 To begin the story have a look at the following map(*) and try the interactive functions along the way to achieve the best possible experience of the story.
 Hopefully you will soon have a better idea of where to go if you want to avoid a collision in New York.